mozmos/MOZMOSDataInterpreter/README.md

 * Created the algorithm to import the file, and backup systems in case something goes wrong with the import (including if something goes wrong)
 * Created stub buttons for data filtering
 * Created algorithm to read the data, and filter out any excess data so it can be cleanly split into groups of 4 (1 array position per data), and added these groups into a multi-dimensional array

+## Hotfix list
+#### Hotfix for Version 0.1.3
+* Fixed bug where uploading a second file would raise an error, and graph wouldn't display